Puerto Ricans thrilled by flag sighting in Super Bowl

 “We Puerto Ricans are very sentimental about the flag,” Hernández said.

-The halftime moment surprised Puerto Rican journalist Jonathán Lebrón Ayala and his family as they watched the game at home.
-His wife and daughter jumped up, spilling drinks on the floor as Lopez yelled, “Let’s get loud!
+The halftime moment surprised Puerto Rican journalist Jonathan Lebrón Ayala and his family as they watched the game at home.
+His wife and daughter jumped up, spilling a drink on the floor as Lopez yelled, “Let’s get loud!
 Latinos!” and then unfurled the flag while her young daughter sang, “Born in the USA.”

 “It was rather hectic,” he recalled with a laugh.
 “You could hear people in the neighborhood screaming.”